 Get out the family calendar, and think about when these things will get done.
-What events do you expect to attend?
-Write down the things you agree to do.
-Saying no to whatever doesn’t nurture your family -- Anything that stresses you out does not nurture you.
+Write down the things you all agree to do.
+Just say no to whatever doesn’t nurture your family -- And anything that stresses you out does not nurture you.

 This family meeting about the holidays is a great time to express what YOU most want this holiday – special time to connect with each member of your family.

 2. Prioritize Connecting with your Family.

 Now you have a sense of what you’re actually going to do this December.
 Your first rule is not to do holiday tasks alone, unless you feel nurtured by them.
 If you like nothing better than to put on music and fill the house with good smells, then I wish you happy baking.
 But don’t set yourself up to feel like a martyr at midnight, when you find yourself bleary-eyed and facing a sink full of dirty dishes.
 Always find a partner for these holiday tasks.
 It’s a great opportunity for fun with family members, and the kids love the one-on-one time with mom or dad.
 And if you can’t recruit anyone, consider that maybe you don’t actually need to do more baking or decorating or whatever, if it isn’t important to anyone else.
 Who are you trying to impress, after all?